 After some research I found out that chili powder in a recipe means a mix of spices that is actually quite mild in heat.

 Looking further I also found chili powder spices that I could buy in the store but these are really expensive.
-These chili powder packets contain a lot of salt that really overpowers the chili powder and that is not necessary.
+These chili powder packets contain a lot of salt that really overpowers the flavor of the seasoning and that is not necessary.

 So it is time to create your own and I will show you how to make chili powder yourself.

 Easy chili powder ingredients

-If you want to make your own chili powder recipe take the ingredients below as a starting point and work from there.
+If you want to make this recipe take the chili powder ingredients as mentioned below as a starting point and work from there.
 I’m a huge proponent of making what you like so by all means adjust the measurements to you liking.

 Check to see if you have the following spices in your cabinet: